 Key takeaways:

-The timeline depends on classification.
-Major NCRs generally require full resolution within 30 days.
-Minor NCRs typically allow 60 to 90 days.
+The timeline is generally the same regardless of classification: correction immediately or within 14 days, or another period deemed reasonable by the authority — with the key difference that a BESAR (Major) non-conformity triggers immediate SPHM suspension while a KECIL (Minor) one does not.
 The specific deadline is stated in the JAKIM audit report — follow that date.
 All responses to externally raised NCRs must be submitted through the MYeHALAL portal with supporting evidence documentation.

 Recurrence of the same finding across consecutive cycles is treated as evidence of systemic non-compliance — specifically, a failure of corrective action effectiveness.
 A finding that was minor in the previous cycle may be classified as major upon recurrence, and the auditor may require a comprehensive review of the functional area.
 Recurrence patterns are one of the strongest indicators JAKIM uses to assess overall HAS maturity.